 \section{Field or particle: superfluids and quantum mechanics}

-It was already mentioned in the introduction that quantum mechanics and quantum field theories, both nonrelativistic and relativistic, can be reformulated in a fluid form.
-The relation to Korteweg fluids is also known: the Bohm potential defines a particular chemical potential; therefore, it is a particular Korteweg fluid that has a complex field formulation, too.
-The key is Madelung transformation; starting from Schrödinger, Klein-Gordon or Dirac equations, one can obtain a fluid form.
-Both fluid and quantum mechanics are field theories in that both wave function and density-velocity fields are defined in spacetime.
+As mentioned in the introduction, quantum mechanics and quantum field theories, both nonrelativistic and relativistic, can be reformulated in a fluid form.
+The relation to Korteweg fluids is also known: because the Bohm potential defines a particular chemical potential, it is a particular Korteweg fluid that has a complex field formulation.
+The key is Madelung transformation.
+Starting from the Schrödinger, Klein--Gordon, or Dirac equations, one can obtain a fluid form.
+Both fluid and quantum mechanics are field theories in that both the wave function and density--velocity fields are defined in spacetime.
 Nevertheless, the Schrödinger equation is a theory of a point mass, whereas fluid mechanics in general is not.
 Under what conditions becomes a fluid theory a theory of a point mass?
 This section formulates an answer to this question.

 The holographic property of isentropic perfect fluids is only a partial explanation.
-There are two additional characteristics of quantum mechanics that should be represented in the fluid formulation: \begin{itemize} \item Quantum mechanics is a probabilistic theory. \item The field equations of independent particles are independent; they are additively separated. \end{itemize}
+There are two additional characteristics of quantum mechanics that should be represented in the fluid formulation: \begin{itemize} \item Quantum mechanics is a probabilistic theory. \item The field equations of independent particles are independent and are additively separated. \end{itemize}

-The probability density of a two-particle system is represented by $\rho(\pmb{x}_1,\pmb{x}_2,t)$ and for independent particles, the probability density is the product of individual probability densities, $\rho(\pmb{x}_1,\pmb{x}_2,t) =\rho_1(\pmb{x}_1,t) \rho_2(\pmb{x}_2,t)$.
-For normal fluids, the density of a mixture is the sum of the component densities, a multicomponent quantum fluid is not like an ordinary one.
+The probability density of a two-particle system is represented by $\rho(\pmb{x}_1,\pmb{x}_2,t)$.
+For independent particles, the probability density is the product of individual probability densities: $\rho(\pmb{x}_1,\pmb{x}_2,t) =\rho_1(\pmb{x}_1,t) \rho_2(\pmb{x}_2,t)$.
+For normal fluids, the density of a mixture is the sum of the component densities, and a multicomponent quantum fluid is not like an ordinary one.
 However, the energy of the quantum field is additively separated for individual particles.
-That usually is the requirement of the Hamiltonian of the multiparticle system.
-For a fluid theory, it must be a requirement for the density dependence of the mass-specific internal energy: \eqn{addcond_loc}{ \feb(\rho_1(\pmb{x}_1,t) \rho_2(\pmb{x}_2,t)) = \feb(\rho_1(\pmb{x}_1,t)) +\feb(\rho_2(\pmb{x}_2,t)) }
+This is usually a requirement of the Hamiltonian of the multiparticle system.
+For fluid theory, separability must be a requirement for the density dependence of the mass-specific internal energy: \eqn{addcond_loc}{ \feb(\rho_1(\pmb{x}_1,t) \rho_2(\pmb{x}_2,t)) = \feb(\rho_1(\pmb{x}_1,t)) +\feb(\rho_2(\pmb{x}_2,t)). }